|Julienne Bower, Ph.D. (Director)

 Lecturer, Department of Psychology, Monash University School of Psychological sciences

-Assistant Professor, Departments of Medicine, Psychology, and Biomedical-Informatics, University of Pittsburg
+Associate Professor, Departments of Hematology/Oncology and Psychology, University of Pittsburgh

 Associate Professor, Public Health, UC Irvine